medicalinformatics/MainzellisteSEL/README.md

 > Lablans M, Borg A, Ückert F. A RESTful interface to pseudonymization services in modern web applications.
 BMC Medical Informatics and Decision Making 2015, 15:2. <http://www.biomedcentral.com/1472-6947/15/2>.

+Java developers should have a look at [Mainzelliste.Client](https://bitbucket.org/medinfo_mainz/mainzelliste.client), a library that handles the HTTP calls necessary for using Mainzelliste in a client application.

 ## Release notes

+###1.5.0

+####New features:

+- The language of user forms can be set by providing the language code as URL parameter `language` (currently `de` and `en` are supported).
+- Date validation rejects dates in the future.
+- Application name and version are provided as HTTP header Server (in responses) or User-Agent (in callback requests) in the format "Mainzelliste/x.y.z".

+####Bug fixes:

+- The host name provided by the `Origin` header was checked against the configured hosts even if it was the same host under which the Mainzelliste instance was running on, i.e. treating a same-origin request like a cross-origin request (reported by Benjamin Gathmann).
+- When creating an `addPatient` token, ID types were not checked when using data item `idTypes` (API version 2.x syntax) with declared API version missing or < 2.0.
+- Requests with an invalid token (i.e. not existing or wrong type) lead to status code 400 (Bad Request) instead of 401 (Unauthorized).

+####Other changes:

+- Changed data type annotation for Patient#fieldsString and Patient#inputFieldsString to @Lob for portable mapping of unbounded character strings to appropriate database types.
+- Internal improvements in class Persistor.

 ###1.4.2